zefer/atmos/README.md

 ## Why?

 To learn ESP32 development, to help with a future upcoming wind monitor project.
-And also to collect some interesting atmospheric data from various locations around the house.
+And also to collect some interesting climate data from various locations around the house.

 ## Development